-Signature (Applicant/on behalf of Date:

-Applicant organisation as applicable):

-Payment

-I wish to pay by cheque: transfer: (tick as appropriate)
+Signature (Applicant Applicant organisatio Date: Payment I wish to pay by cheque: transfer: tick as appropriate)

-The control of the co

 Cheque Transfer

-Please attach a single cheque or banker's draft Please transfer to the following account:
+Please attach a single cheque or banker's draft

-for the amount shown above, payable to Heartland Community Wind Limited
+for the amount shown above, payable to

 Heartland Community Wind Limited and Sort code: 16-33-17

 crossed a/c Payee.
 Account no.: 10816111

 Please use the Applicant name as the

 reference attached to the transfer.

-Send your completed Application Form and payment to: Heartland Community Wind Limited, c/o Sharenergy, The Pump House, Coton Hill, Shrewsbury, SY1 2DP or sign, scan and email to info@heartlandwind.org.uk
+Send your completed Application Form and payment to:

+Heartland Community Wind Limited, c/o Sharenergy, The Pump House, Coton Hill, Shrewsbury, SY1 2DP or sign, scan and email to info@heartlandwind.org.uk

-We would be grateful if you would inform us h ow you first heard of this Share Offer:
+We would be grateful if you would inform us how you first heard of this Share Offer: